 Yes, you heard me.
 It sucks.

-There is one big problem with open source which will never be solved.
-Open source is missing desperately some goal.
+There is one big problem with open source, which will never be solved.
+Open source is missing some goal desperately.
 Idea.
 Design.
 Focus on users.
-Developers can specify and follow goal for some libraries.
+Developers can specify and follow goals for some libraries.
 Sometimes also frameworks.
 But that’s it.
-Developers are good to deal only with small pieces.
-Developers will never be able to put small pieces into big one which works well.
-And by well I mean well for users.
-It needs project managers, designers and many others.
+Developers are competent to deal only with small pieces.
+Developers will never be able to put small pieces into a big one which works well.
+And by well, I mean well for users.
+It needs project managers, designers, and many others.

 Now I’m forced to use Linux without any wrapper at work again.
 And not just Linux.
-Everything has to be open source, for example, IDEs, e-mail server, calendar, everything.
-Which means that when I organize a meeting and room is actually used, I will get no information.
+Everything has to be open-source, for example, IDEs, e-mail server, calendar, everything.
+This means that when I organize a meeting and room is actually used, I will get no information.
 There is no easy way to see meetings in my phone.
 Not even in Thunderbird.
 It’s a lot of pain.

 The situation is the same as years ago.
 It still does not work as should be.
 And never will be.

-Open source is good only at lower-level.
-It needs some company like Google or Apple, for example, to combine those open sources into some awesome products for users.
+Open source is good only at the lower-level.
+It needs some company like Google or Apple, for example, to combine those open sources into some excellent products for users.
 Raw open source sucks and shouldn’t be forced to use.